 Founded in 1843, the Tivoli Gardens amusement park delights guests all year long with its gardens, fairground rides and performances.
 Every winter, things get even more magical, as between November 18 and December 31 the park celebrates the festive season with a packed calendar of enchanting events.

 During the wintry months, the park's numerous gardens – including Boulevardhaven (the hanging gardens), the Columbine Gardens and the Japanese Gardens – won't be bursting with flowers, but they will be all decked out to usher in the holiday season.
 Miles of twinkling lights line the walkways and hang from the willows, arranged in patterns drawn up by the head jewelry designer for Tiffany & Co.
 Late-night visitors to the garden will also witness another kind of light show: you can catch Christmas and New Year fireworks.
-The gardens are located opposite our Radisson Blu Royal Hotel, Copenhagen, so it couldn't be easier to stroll down for an evening's entertainment.

 The Christmas market